Thomsch/tellina_user_experiment/experiment_design_doc.md

           send log, extract the directory for the user to perform tasks on, etc.
       - (see [Client Side](#client-side) for more details).
   - The directory in which the user will perform tasks in.
-- Analysis of experimental data: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
+- Analysis of experimental data stored in server logs: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
+  - This will be done with a post-processing program.
 - Tasks:
   - We will have `N` tasks for each user.
-  - The tasks will be labeled sequentially.
+  - Each task has two different labels:
+    - The "User Task Number": a number from `1` to `N`.
+    - The "True Task Code": an alphabetic letter, starting from `a` to `z`, then `A` to `Z`, depending on what `N` is.
+    - **Note**: the reason we need a "user task number" and a "true task code" is because some users might end up starting the experiment with task set 2, in which case, if `N = 22`, the "user task number" will be `1` and the "true task code" will be "k".
   - Each task will have a corresponding expected output file for both file system output and standard output.

 ### User Experience

-Users are given the client side of the experiment infrastructure.
-Once they are ready to begin, they will source the initial configuration script in a Bash shell to begin the experiment.
+Users are given the client side of the experiment infrastructure as a ZIP file.
+Once they are ready to begin, they will unzip, source the initial configuration script in a Bash shell to begin the experiment.

 Throughout the experiment, the users will be interacting with the shell where they started the experiment in, Meld, and a web browser of their choice.
   - They will use a Bash shell to perform tasks and man page lookups.
   - Meld is displayed to the user when actual output does not match expected output for commands they entered.
 More specifically:
-    1. Meld will be closed at the beginning of *any* task.
-    2. Meld will close (or remain closed) when the user succeeds a task, abandons a task, times out on a task, or resets the file system.
-    3. Meld will open and remain opened (killed then re-spawned) when the user is not done with a task but has issued at least one command.
+    - Meld will close when the user enters a new command.
+    - Meld will open iff the output of the command entered does not correspond with the expected output (either for the file system or `stdout`).
   - They will use the web browser to find resources and interact with Tellina (when applicable).